-Running is a vigorous activity that increases longevity, burns fat, and builds muscle, yet many people avoid it.
+Running can be a vigorous activity that increases longevity, burns fat, and builds muscle, yet many guys avoid it.
 Why?
-Running may hurt their ankles, knees, hips, and lower back, resulting in the hanging up of their running shoes.
-The culprit of this pain is often poor technique, and imbalances and weaknesses in crucial muscles in your body.
+Running can kill your ankles, knees, hips, and lower back.
+The culprit of this pain is often poor technique, imbalances, and weaknesses.

-When you run barefoot on hard ground, you’ll automatically strike the surface on your forefoot because that’s how we're supposed to run.
-By doing this, the muscles and ligaments in your ankles will act like shock absorbers to minimize the impact on the knee.
+When you run barefoot on hard ground, you’ll automatically strike the surface on your forefoot because your body intrinsically moves to better absorb shock.
+It's how we're supposed to run.
+By doing this, the muscles and ligaments in your ankles will act like shock absorbers to minimize the impact on your knee.

 In this 2013 Medicine & Science in Sports and Exercise study, forefoot strikers produced less patellofemoral stress compared to heel strikers, suggesting that people with knee injuries may want to ease their way into the forefoot strike zone.

-Every running step should result in your foot landing just under the hips.
-Overstriding, having your foot landing too far out in front of the body, increases time spent in the air and results in a harder landing (and thus a more impactful one), increasing risk of injury.
+Every running step should result in your foot landing just under your hips.
+Overstriding, having your foot land too far out in front of your body, increases time spent in the air and results in a harder landing, increasing risk of injury.

-To increase stride frequency, or step rate, take quicker, controlled steps while keeping feet low to the ground.
-A quicker cadence can reduce stress on the hips and knees and may be beneficial to preventing and treating running injuries, according to this 2011 University of Wisconsin study.
+To increase stride frequency, or step rate, take quicker, controlled steps while keeping your feet low to the ground.
+A quicker cadence can reduce stress on the hips and knees, and may be beneficial to preventing and treating running injuries, according to this 2011 University of Wisconsin study.

 Strengthening your joints, bones, ligaments, tendons, and muscles to withstand the rigors of running in the longterm can be done by lifting weights.
-If lower back pain during running is your issue, try light deadlifts to strengthen the spinal erectors and thus keep the back still without added stress.
+If lower back pain during running is your issue, try light deadlifts to strengthen your spinal erectors without added stress.